wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 Both goals cannot be easily achieved within a segmented architecture, especially with uniformly sized segments and fixed-length pointers, as the segment granularity needs to be both large and small.

+The COM architecture implements a variable-sized segmented virtual address space to address the above two issues.
+With fixed number of bits per pointer, the length of the offset field is determined by an extra "exponent" field which is also encoded in the pointer.
+By changing the value of the exponent field, the number of bits allocated to offset and segment ID will also change accordingly.